NCAA men’s volleyball is coming to Nashville.

-The 11-team field for this early season non-conference tournament features Barton, Charleston, Erskine, Grand Canyon, Hawai’i, Limestone, Lincoln Memorial, Lindenwood, McKendree, North Greenville and Sacred Heart.
+The 11-team field for this early season non-conference tournament features Barton, Charleston, Erskine, Grand Canyon, Hawai’i, Limestone, Lincoln Memorial, Lindenwood, McKendree and North Greenville.

 This Grow the Game Challenge will have the largest field for a non-conference tournament in the recent history of college men’s volleyball.
 The tournament also will feature teams from all five of the nation’s NCAA Division I-II men’s volleyball conferences — Big West, Conference Carolinas, EIVA, MIVA and MPSF.